 Rising sea levels is a global challenge for many coastal cities and Singapore is especially vulnerable.
-This is because we are a low-lying country surrounded by the sea, with 30 per cent of our land five metres below sea level.
+This is because we are a low-lying country surrounded by the sea, with 30 per cent of our land five metres above sea level.
 Unlike other countries, Singapore does not have abundant high grounds for our population to retreat to.

 In April 2020, PUB was appointed the national Coastal Protection Agency, and a Coastal Protection Department was set up within PUB to manage the flood risks from coastal threats.
 I currently lead the department to drive and coordinate whole-of-government efforts to develop long-term strategies to protect Singapore from the threats of rising sea levels.
 To achieve a holistic protection of coastal areas, PUB will also look at the effects of increase in rainfall intensity.